Skip to content

 • bakin_exec_messaging_session_create: Create a new planning session for an agent

-• bakin_exec_messaging_session_delete: Delete a planning session
+• bakin_exec_messaging_session_delete: Delete a planning session without deleting Plans prepared from it.

 • bakin_exec_messaging_session_get: Get a planning session with full message history and proposals